IsaiahPaget/IsaiahPaget/README.md

 ### My 10 year Plan
 I am highly motivated software developer, independantly learning to program and working to switch my career path from retail to software development.
 I am currently working on web applications, however I am working towards  embedded systems and more scientific roles as an engineer.
-My plan to accomplish this involves a couple courses that focus on low level systems and hardware architecture, as well as taking on projects that focus on preformance and security.
+My plan to accomplish this involves a couple courses that focus on low level systems and hardware architecture, as well as taking on projects that focus on performance and security.